{{ result.summaryTitle }}

 {{ row.id }} {{ row.typeLabel }} {{ row.given }} {{ row.when }} {{ row.thenText }}

-Add at least one acceptance check to generate criteria.
+Add at least one observable acceptance check to generate the criteria ledger.

 Readiness check Status Evidence Next action Copy